ModanwalPriti06/Node.js-Express.js-Notes/README.md

 - Browser : DOM, BOM, Web APIs (e.g., document, window, fetch).
 Nodejs: Built-in Module (http, os fs etc)
 - BrowserL ❌ No direct access to files.
 Nodejs: ✅ Full access using the fs module.

+### Window Vs Global Objec
+- The javascript global object for the browser is window and for the nodejs is global
+- The window object contain the method and property available only inthe browser environment.

 # Event loop
 - The event loop in JavaScript is a mechanism that handles asynchronous operations.
 JavaScript is single-threaded, meaning it executes code sequentially in a single call stack.